libp2p/specs/multistream-2.0/spec.md

    should be a *protocol*.
 Given the `serial-stream` protocol, this shouldn't be an issue as we can run as many sub-protocols over the same stream as we want.
 2. To reduce RTTs, all protocols are unidirectional.
-3. These protocols were *also* designed to eventually support packet protocols (the other reason to be unidirectional and a strong motivator for the `speculative-stream` and `serial-stream` protocols).
+3. These protocols were *also* designed to eventually support packet protocols.
+4. We considered a `speculative-stream` protocol where the initiator speculatively starts multiple streams and the receiver acts on at most one.
+   This would have allowed for 0-RTT worst-case protocol negotiation but was deemed too complicated for inclusion in the core spec.

 ### Multistream Advertise